tomzx/blog.tomrochette.com-content/agi/chatgpt/anthropomorphgpt/article.md

 * Create agents that have names, specializations, and personalities/preferences
 * How can agents with different personalities interact with each other?
 * How can agents with different personalities interact with humans?
-* How can agents initialize dialog?
+* How can agents initiate dialog?

 # Overview